 We have incurred significant operating losses in every year since inception and expect to incur net operating losses for the foreseeable future.
-Our net loss was \$9.1 million and \$10.2 million for the years ended December 31, 2015 and 2014, respectively.
-As of December 31 2015, we had an accumulated deficit of \$23.2 million.
+Our net loss was \$7.6 million and \$9.1 million for the years ended December 31, 2016 and 2015, respectively.
+As of December 31 2016, we had an accumulated deficit of \$35.2 million.
 We do not know whether or when we will become profitable.
 To date, we have not generated any revenues from product sales and have financed our operations primarily through private placements of our equity securities and, to a lesser extent, through funding from the National Institutes of Health, or the NIH.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and, beginning in 2014, clinical trials.
+We have devoted substantially all of our financial resources and efforts to the research and development of potential product candidates.
 We are still in the early stages of development of our product candidates, and we have not completed development of any product candidate.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-Net losses and negative cash flows have had, and will continue to have, an adverse effect on ourstockholders' deficit and working capital.
+Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- · initiate our planned Phase 2a clinical trial of MAT2203, our lead product candidate; - · initiate and continue the research and development of our other product candidates and potential product candidates, including MAT2501: - · seek to discover and develop additional product candidates; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure in the future to commercialize any products for which we may obtain regulatory approval; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control and scientific personnel; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.
+- · conduct Phase 2 clinical trials of MAT2203, our lead product candidate; - · initiate and continue the research and development of our other product candidates and potential product candidates, including MAT2501: - · seek to discover and develop additional product candidates; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - · establish a sales, marketing and distribution infrastructure in the future to commercialize any products for which we may obtain regulatory approval; - · require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control and scientific personnel; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.